 In the film, dockworker and ex-fighter Terry Malloy (Brando) is at the centre of a brutal conflict between murderous, corrupt bosses and their workers on the New Jersey waterfront.
 He builds a sensitive and romantic relationship with the strong, kind Edie Doyle (Eva Marie Saint).
-In an early scene the couple walk through a children's schoolyard, their conversation ranging from Edie's grief over the loss of her brother, her training to be a teacher, and the fact that the sound of crickets makes Terry nervous.
+In an early scene, the couple walks through a children's schoolyard, their conversation ranging from Edie's grief over the loss of her brother, her training to be a teacher, and the fact that the sound of crickets makes Terry nervous.
 As they start the scene, Saint accidentally drops one of her character's white gloves.
 Brando instinctively picks it up, and the scene continues.

 Deeply in character, and in line with his training in the Method school of acting, Brando subtly uses the moment to dust off the glove as if to preserve Edie's innocence.
 He even sensually slips it over his own hand.
 Director Elia Kazan would later describe how the moment of improvisation suggested a significant psychological subtext for the scene - "The glove was his way of holding her".
 Brando's sensitivity and sensuality would become his calling card.
 After all, not many traditionally masculine stars of the period would risk their bravado for a moment in which they would slip on a ladies glove.
-Brando plays the role of a gritty ex-boxer, but delivers graceful and sensitive contrast all at once.
+Brando plays the role of a gritty ex-boxer but delivers graceful and sensitive contrast all at once.